gvwilson/buildtogether.tech/src/errors/index.md

 cases.

-The one rule we should *always* follow is to check for errors [%i "exception!when to check" %]as early as possible[%/i%] so that we don't waste the user's time.
+The one rule we should *always* follow is to check for errors as early as possible[%i "exception!when to check" %] so that we don't waste the user's time.
 Few things are as frustrating as being told at the end of an hour-long calculation that the program doesn't have permission to write to an output directory.
 It's a little extra work to check things like this up front,